gclair/Actiontec-R1000/README.md

 ------

-TODO - HOW TO GET A HEXDUMP FROM CFE AND GET A BINARY IMAGE OF BOTH BOOT IMAGES
 ![Serial connection Established](images/minicom-SendBreak.png "Serial Connection established")

 1. Once connected you can start capturing all output to a log file via `minicom`.
 1. Run the CFE `dm` command, to dump all the memory.

-   This is a hexdump of everything on RAM.
+   This is a hexdump of everything in RAM.
 It is 64M in size, and contains two full working images, an A and a B version.
    This is likely a failsafe in case of a bad remote upgrade.

 1. Once complete, exit `minicom`, edit the file with sed/awk/perl so you just have a valid hexdump file.